 - Leading to nearly 1.5 million injuries in 2017, working out, playing basketball and riding a bicycle resulted in the most injuries of any sporting activity.

-- Trampolines are the sporting activity with the fastest growing injury rate from 2013 to 2017, growing by 74% during that span.
+- Trampolines are the sporting activity with the fastest growing injury rate from 2013 to 2017, increasing 74% during that span.

-Though it often is regarded as mundane, going to the gym leads to most injuries of the any of the activities we included in our study.
-Exercise and exercise equipment accounted for more than 500,000 trips to the emergency room in 2017.
-This is 10 times the number of injuries that resulted from horseback riding.
+Though often regarded as mundane, going to the gym leads to the most injuries of any of the activities in our study.
+Exercise and exercise equipment accounted for more than 500,000 trips to the emergency room in 2017 — that's 10 times the number of injuries from horseback riding.

 % of injuries that resulted in hospitalization

 |2||ATV's, mopeds, minibikes, etc.||13.3%|

 Horseback riding, ATVs and recreational vehicles, and racquet sports most often resulted in severe injury — though they didn't result in a large number of ER visits compared to the activities at the top of our list.
 These three activities had the highest percentage of injuries that resulted in hospitalization in 2017, with rates 2.3 to 2.8 times higher than the average of 5.2% across the activities in our study.